Which city is cheaper, San Diego or Napa Valley?

 Napa Valley usually gets more rain in October than San Diego.
 Napa Valley gets 1.3 inches (33 mm) of rain, while San Diego receives 0.4 inches (9 mm) of rain this time of the year.

 The winter attracts plenty of travelers to both Napa Valley and San Diego.
+Many visitors come to Napa Valley in the winter for the museums, the shopping scene, and the cuisine.
 Furthermore, most visitors come to San Diego for the museums, the shopping scene, and the cuisine during these months.

 In the winter, Napa Valley is much colder than San Diego.
-Typically, the winter temperatures in Napa Valley in January are around 46°F (8°C), and San Diego is about 57°F (14°C).
+Typically, the winter temperatures in Napa Valley in January average around 46°F (8°C), and San Diego averages at about 57°F (14°C).

 People are often attracted to the plentiful sunshine in San Diego this time of the year.
 Napa Valley usually receives less sunshine than San Diego during winter.
 Napa Valley gets 149 hours of sunny skies, while San Diego receives 239 hours of full sun in the winter.